nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api.md

 {{/panel}}

-Then pass this object when starting the workflow.
+Then pass the object when starting the workflow.

 ```javascript
 nuxeo.workflows().start('workflowId', workflowOptions)...